Loyola Ramblers Logo

 2000 – 2012

-By the beginning of the new millennium, the emblem was updated to take the form of a shield with a detailed depiction of a wolf.
-The saint’s surname is at the top of the shield, indicating his place of birth.
+By the beginning of the new millennium, the emblem was updated to a shield featuring a detailed depiction of a wolf.
+The saint’s surname is at the top of the shield, indicating his birthplace.
 A metallic border around the shield contains an inscription signifying affiliation with the University of Chicago.
 At the bottom, the sports teams’ nicknames are highlighted separately.
-The background behind the wolf is divided into four sectors, alternating black and maroon colors.
+The background behind the wolf is divided into four sectors, alternating between black and maroon.

 The shield’s design reflects the historical heraldic symbol of the Loyola family, maintaining a connection to tradition.
-The background is divided into sections, combining historical and modern elements.
+The background is divided into sections that combine historical and modern elements.
 The rounded lower edge softens the emblem’s appearance, while the wolf’s depiction conveys strength and dignity.
 The use of black in the design details adds depth and expressiveness.

 2012 – 2019

 In 2012, the emblem was redesigned, with the borders removed.
 The central element became the head of a wolf, placed above a bold “Loyola University” inscription arranged in two levels.
-The lettering is styled with gradient shades transitioning from orange to yellow, conveying the idea of movement toward light and growth.
+The lettering features a gradient that transitions from orange to yellow, conveying movement toward light and growth.

 At the bottom, the team nickname is placed on a maroon background, completing the composition and emphasizing the team’s importance.
 This design combines dignity and the players’ high level of professionalism.